 Uruguay is a beautiful, agricultural country.
 The fields are well looked after and everything is so green.
 There is some irrigation and crops are in all stages of growth, from what looks like just planted, to mid size corn, to fields of round bales and onions ready to harvest-

 35 km from Montevideo we turned off the highway and seemed to drive forever into the country side.
 We are camping about 1.5 hours by public transport outside of Montevideo!
 I don't mind camping, in fact sometimes I sleep better in my tent than in a noisy hostel, but I didn't come to Uruguay to camp.
-Jono gave us a ride to the corner bus stop and 7 went into the city centre.
-The bus only comes once every couple of hours so we were pretty good in our timing.
+Jono gave us a ride to the corner bus stop and 7 of us went into the city centre.
+The bus only comes once every couple of hours so luckily our timing worked.

 Once in Montevideo, I separated from the others and found a decent hotel.
 I spent the afternoon planning my next 2 days.
 That takes soooooo much time.